adriankumpf/logger-telegram-backend/README.md

 ## Configuration

-First of all you need to create a [Telegram bot](https://core.telegram.org/bots).
+First you need to create a [Telegram Bot](https://core.telegram.org/bots).
 Follow the [instructions here](https://core.telegram.org/bots#6-botfather) to create one and get the `token` for the bot.
-Since bots are not allowed to contact users, you need to send a message first.
-Afterwards, retrieve your `chat_id` with `$ curl -X GET https://api.telegram.org/botYOUR_TOKEN/getUpdates`.
+You will need to send a message first as bots are not allowed to contact users.
+Then retrieve your `chat_id` with `$ curl -X GET https://api.telegram.org/botYOUR_TOKEN/getUpdates`.

 Then configure the telegram `chat_id` and bot `token`: